-To fulfill our mission, source and acquire food and other products and distribute to needy people through charitable agencies or directly through programs;
+- Source and acquire food and other products and distribute to needy people through charitable agencies or directly through programs;

-Since 1973, the Los Angeles Regional Food Bank has distributed more than 1 billion pounds of food.
+Since 1973, the Los Angeles Regional Food Bank has distributed more than 1.2 billion pounds of food.

 The Food Bank collects food from hundreds of resources.
-With the help of 37,000 volunteers annually and an agency network of more than 600 partner agencies, we serve more than 300,000 people on a monthly basis.
+With the help of 30,000 volunteers annually and an agency network of more than 600 partner agencies, we serve more than 300,000 people on a monthly basis.